-Edible Bouquet Ideas for Mother’s Day
+Seven Edible Bouquet Ideas for Mother’s Day

-Basket Filled with Marshmallow Flower Cupcakes
+- Basket Filled with Marshmallow Flower Cupcakes

-Ice Cream Cake Served in a Flower Pot
+2. Ice Cream Cake Served in a Flower Pot

-Those who are short on time can make a simpler version of this Mother’s Day desert that will also look exactly like a growing plant.
+Those who are short on time can make a simpler version of this Mother’s Day dessert that will also look exactly like a growing plant.
 Just fill a flower pot with regular ice cream, put some toppings like nuts and sprinkles and then garnish it with a few leaves of fresh mint or basil.

-Strawberry Roses with Chocolate Petals
+3. Strawberry Bouquet of Roses With Chocolate Petals

-The strawberries are decorated with petals made from modeling chocolate, which is very easy to work with, because it is pliable and basically behaves the same way as play dough.
+The strawberries are decorated with petals made from modeling chocolate, which is very easy to work with because it is pliable and basically behaves the same way as play-dough.

 When your edible roses are ready, you can lay them in a pretty gift box with a ribbon or arrange them in a charming vase with fresh foliage and give them to your mom.

-Carved Strawberry Roses
+4. Carved Strawberry Rose Bouquet

 Strawberries can be transformed into rose shapes not only by decorating them with chocolate but also by carving them.
 If you have never done that, check out the video on the right for a simple carving technique that is suitable for beginners and produces amazing results.

 There are several ways to present these yummy “roses” to your mom.
 The first one is to purchase artificial, long-stem roses from your local dollar store and replace the artificial buds with the strawberries.
 The other option is to use skewers, plastic drinking straws or lollipop sticks as stems and arrange the “roses” in a vase with some fresh foliage.
-Either way, you will have a beautiful, edible and inexpensive Mother’s Day bouquet.
+Either way, you will have a beautiful, edible, and inexpensive Mother’s Day bouquet.

-Rose Buds from Hershey's Kisses
+5. Rose Buds from Hershey's Kisses

 The next idea comes from the blog Chasing Cottons and it is another “flower” basket, but this time the “flowers” are made from Hershey's Kisses.
 Hershey's roses are usually given as wedding favors or for Valentine’s Day, but they are perfect for a Mother’s Day gift too.
 The best thing about these fun (and popular) “flowers” is that you can make them quickly and even kids can help with that.
 The mess will be minimal and mom will love them.
 Visit Chasing Cottons for a step-by-step tutorial.

-Flower Cake Pops
+6. Flower Cake Pops

 Cake pops are another delicious treats that can be used for making fantastic Mother’s Day bouquets.
 The cute and colorful cake pop flowers from Better Homes and Gardens, for example, would certainly be a little ray of sunshine for mom.
 So if you want to make these—visit the site for instructions.

 In case you want to skip all the baking and get to the fun part of decorating, there is a way to make perfect, no-bake cake pops in next to no time.
-The secret – donut holes!
+The secret?
+Donut holes!
 You can find them at most doughnut shops and grocery stores.
 Put them on sticks and just have fun decorating them with fondant.

-Tropical Fruit Flower Bouquet
+7. Tropical Fruit Flower Bouquet

-Beautiful edible arrangements and fruit flower bouquets are popular Mother’s Day gifts and because of that they are quite pricy too.
-Fortunately, there is nothing difficult in creating these bouquets and with a little bit of time you can easily make your own at home.
+Beautiful edible arrangements and fruit flower bouquets are popular Mother’s Day gifts and because of that, they are quite pricy too.
+Fortunately, there is nothing difficult in creating these bouquets and with a little bit of time, you can easily make your own at home.